JBohde/liri-node-app/README.md

 # liri-node-app
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

+### Requirements
+  * Node.js
+  * Your own set of corresponding API keys for Twitter, Spotify, and OMDB

 ### What Each Command Should Do

 1. `node liri.js my-tweets`